The hamlet of Château de la Montagne is located in the south-eastern foothills of the Morvan, in the commune of Saint-Honoré-Les-Bains.

-This unusual hamlet of 25 hectares is entirely listed in the Inventaire Supplémentaire des Monuments Historiques (Supplementary Inventory of Historic Monuments) and has more than twenty buildings fully protected (ISMH and/or MH): Château, Poterie, Régie, Tower, stables, etc.
+This unusual 25-hectare hamlet is fully listed in the Inventaire Supplémentaire des Monuments Historiques (Supplementary Inventory of Historic Monuments) and includes more than twenty buildings that are fully protected (ISMH and/or MH): Château, Poterie, Régie, Tower, stables, etc.

 In addition to the château itself, the Poterie is a particularly noteworthy listed building.
-This industrial monument, unique in Europe, includes the pottery itself with its two kilns, the mixer and the decanting basins, as well as the earthenware factory and the lying kiln.
+This industrial monument, the only one of its kind in Europe, includes the pottery itself, with its two kilns, the mixer and the settling tanks, as well as the earthenware factory and the recumbent kiln.

 A fortified castle with a moat and drawbridge was first built here at the end of the 15th century.

 Late 18th century: the castle was partially destroyed by a hurricane.
 Jean-Baptiste Caristie gave it its current appearance.